 Hi Class, I am Simon.
 I am not a teaching assistant but Becky’s handler.
 I’m here to make sure she doesn’t try to at---

-As you all know, only a small percent of microbes actually make them sick, and an even smaller number do it on purpose.
-So for today's class, we will discuss the top ten ways The Society of Symbionts has tried to change this connotation, and the good they have done for “foraging friendships” between our two worlds.
+As you all know, only a small percent of us actually make them sick, and an even smaller number do it on purpose.
+So for today's class, we will discuss the top ten benefits of microbes to the giants.
+The Society of Symbionts has tried to change our negative connotation, and emphasize the good we've done for “foraging friendships” between our two worlds.

 Let’s start off with maybe one of the most important things microbes do for man, ferment.
 But fermentation is not just alcohol, which some would argue has had plenty of negative effects on man.
 By definition, “Fermentation is the process in which a substance breaks down into a simpler substance.”
 For alcohol, it is breaking down sugar into energy for the cell, alcohol, and CO2.
 But fermentation occurs in other places including making kombucha and even making cheese.

 Fermentation is one of the oldest ways humans have been direct, although unknowingly, interacting with microbes.
 In fact, the oldest evidence of alcohol can be traced back to China between 7000-6600 BCE.
 Many microbes can ferment and create alcohol but the ruler of the fermentation ring is the yeast Saccharomyces cerevisiae.
 This yeast is not only responsible for some of the giants' favorite beverages such as wine, beer, and mead, but it is also used to bake bread.
 Yeast may also be one of the most studied of our kind.
 The giants have cataloged a ridiculous number of strains; the Yeast Genetic Resource Center shows they have over 13,000 strains!
 Many giants love these foods so much they'd consider it the number one benefit of microbes but we have so many other things to talk about so we'll revisit this later.